skonfig/extra/type/__matrix_synapse/man.rst

   filter events received over federation so that events that should have been purged are ignored and not stored again.
 See message-max-lifetime flag.

+worker-mode
+  For small instances it recommended to run Synapse in the default monolith mode.
+For larger instances where performance is a concern it can be helpful to split out functionality into multiple separate python processes.
+These processes are called 'workers'.
+Please read the  WORKER MODE section of this manpage before enabling, as extra work and considerations are required.

 PERFORMANCE
 -----------